 Walking your dog at a “heel” position is to have them walk by your side instead of in front of or behind you.
 While most dog trainers will emphasize that you place your dog on your left side, it really doesn’t matter.

 This “left-side” rule derived from hunters and their dogs.
 People theorized that since the hunter would carry his gun in his right hand and have his dog on his left side, that dogs should be walked on the left.

 But a key oversight with this theory is that hunters don’t walk their dogs on leashes.
 Their dogs are off-leash.
 How else would their dog be able to retrieve the game if he’s tethered to a leash?

 So the moral of the story is that either side is fine.
 It’s just important to do what’s most comfortable for you to manage your dog.

 Quick Tip: However, if you can utilize either side, alternate by placing your puppy on the curb-facing side as you conduct your walk.
 This makes it easier to train your puppy to use the curb when they have to use the bathroom.
 You’ll be able to guide them to the curb quickly.

 Further, you’ll get a two-for-one out of your training sessions.
-And part one of this series offers details for how to curb your dog.
+And part one of this series offers detailed instructions on how to curb your dog.

 To take proper hold of the leash, you’ll need to use two hands instead of one.
-A two-hand method plus a heel position gives you ultimate control over handling your puppy on a leash.
+A two-hand method plus a heel position gives you ultimate control over handling your puppy, or dogs in general, on a leash.